Krishnamohan33/KY-indie-publisher-hub/README.md

 # 🎮 Indie Game Publishers List

-A curated and regularly updated list of publishers that support indie game developers — across PC, console, mobile, and multiplatform.
+A curated list of publishers that work with **indie game developers**.

-> ✨ Ideal for solo devs and small teams looking to get their games funded, published, marketed, or distributed.

----

-## 🔍 Why This Exists

-Finding the right publisher as an indie dev can be tough.
-This repo makes it easier by listing **reputable publishers**, along with their **preferred genres, platforms, and submission links**.

----

-## 📋 Table of Contents

-1. 🔗 Publisher List (with links)
-2. 📩 Submission Guidelines
-3. 🧠 Tips for Pitching to Publishers
-4. 📝 Contribution Guide
+If you're a solo developer or small team looking to publish your game — digitally or physically — this is for you.

+> ✅ Most of the links below go directly to submission pages or contact forms!

 ---